 Small mirror (in case you got lost) – flashing a mirror is a great way to draw attention should you need assistance.

 Nylon Cord - this stuff is STRONG and can be used for a variety of uses from binding up some firewood to carry back to a camp sight or bind branches for a lean-to shelter.

 Watch/Timekeeper – Preferably waterproof and impact resistant.
 Timing can be everything.
 You will need it to let you know when to mark your return or take a break.
-I use a 'Pebble' that can also control my tunes on my cell phone and let me know the weather (when cell phone data links are available).
+I use a 'SmartWatch' that can also control my tunes on my cell phone and let me know the weather alerts (when cell phone data links are available).
 Many/most handheld GPS units will have time keeper functions built in.

 First Aid Kit – Put together a small aid kit from your household supplies or purchase a ready made travel kit.
 We carry a large one in the car but also carry some necessities on the trail.
 Bandages (small and large), antibiotic ointment/cream, a small bottle of iodine, gauze, clean cotton handkerchief and tape (plastic electrical tape has multiple uses!).
 You can also get Moleskin bandages for those blisters if you get them but small bandages are usually good enough.
 Safety pins are great for a popped button.
 Hopefully a splint will never be necessary but with your knife, nylon cord and some branches you can make one!
 A small spray bottle with isopropyl alcohol is also very handy for antiseptic use; good for cleaning your glasses, camera lenses or binocular lenses.
 If in a woodsy area, check the local ranger station for proper snake bite kits.
 Carrying a Bee Sting Kit may be something to consider as well.

 Personal medications – hopefully these are few but don't forget them.
 I scan and load our latest blood work on our micro-SD cards in our phones.
 In an emergency, it's good to have for emergency medical folks.